Bone Marrow Cells for Knee Osteoarthritis

 The trial does not specify if you need to stop taking your current medications, but it does mention that treatments like low dose Aspirin and Plavix are allowed.
 If you are on oral anticoagulants or heparin therapy, you may not be eligible to participate.

-What data supports the effectiveness of the treatment Bone Marrow Aspirate Concentrate (BMAC) for knee osteoarthritis?
+What evidence suggests that Bone Marrow Aspirate Concentrate (BMAC) might be an effective treatment for knee osteoarthritis?

 RS